 Complications in pregnancy can result from conditions that are specifically linked to the pregnant state as well as conditions that commonly arise or occur incidentally in women who are pregnant.
 Serious sequelae might include miscarriage, preterm labor or premature rupture of membranes, premature birth, stillbirth, low birth weight, macrosomia, birth defects, and infant and maternal morbidity or death.
 Complications affecting mother and fetus may arise at any stage of pregnancy, during labor, or postpartum.

-Nausea and vomiting in pregnancy (NVP), commonly referred to as morning sickness, typically begins between the fourth and seventh week after the last menstrual period.
-It is characterized by nausea and vomiting that occurs more frequently during the morning hours and typically resolves in the second trimester.
+Nausea and vomiting in pregnancy (NVP), commonly referred to as morning sickness, typically begins between the fourth and eighth week after the last menstrual period.
+It is characterized by nausea and vomiting that occurs more frequently during the morning hours, and typically resolves in the second trimester.
 NVP affects most pregnant women.
 Hyperemesis gravidarum is the most severe form of NVP and is characterized by persistent vomiting, volume depletion, ketosis, electrolyte disturbances, and weight loss.

-It is usually recognized by screening at 24 to 28 weeks of gestation.
-Pregnancy can also be complicated by established type 1 or type 2 diabetes.
-Risk factors include advanced maternal age (>40 years), polycystic ovarian syndrome, nonwhite ancestry, family history of type 2 diabetes, lack of exercise, and prior gestational diabetes.
+Develops during pregnancy and is usually recognized by screening at 24 to 28 weeks of gestation on the basis of elevated plasma glucose levels on glucose tolerance testing.
+Risk factors include advanced maternal age (>40 years), elevated BMI, polycystic ovarian syndrome, nonwhite ancestry, family history of type 2 diabetes, lack of exercise, and prior gestational diabetes.
 Sequelae include fetal macrosomia, cesarean section, birth injuries, and neonatal hypoglycemia or polycythemia.

+Bacterial vaginosis continues to be a leading cause of vaginitis; other common infectious causes include trichomoniasis and candidiasis, although noninfectious causes are also possible.
+Common symptoms include discharge, pruritus, and dyspareunia.
 Bacterial vaginosis and trichomoniasis have been associated with preterm delivery, low birth weight, and premature rupture of membranes.

 Characteristic clinical findings include fever, an itchy maculopapular (sometimes morbilliform) rash, arthralgia, and nonpurulent conjunctivitis.
 No differences in clinical presentation have been described between pregnant women and nonpregnant patients.